mapbox/mapbox-sdk-js/docs/services.md

 Returns **MapiRequest**

-### updateFeature
+### putFeature

-Update a feature in a dataset, or create a new one.
+Add a feature to a dataset, or update an existing one.

 See the [public documentation][77].